 - Stiffness accompanied by contusions in the affected area

-- The leg on the affected side of the hip can appear shorter
+- The leg on the dramatic side of the hip can appear shorter

 Seniors have to cope with intense pain.
 But have to go through the agony of walking and keeping mobile after surgery.
-Healing takes more time and the elderly have a difficult time coping with all this.
+Healing takes more time, and the elderly have difficulty coping with all this.

 How do you fix a hip fracture?

 A hip fracture can be repaired with the help of metal screws, plates, and rods.
-In some cases, artificial replacements (prostheses) of parts of the hip joint may be necessary.
+In some cases, artificial replacements (prostheses) of hip joint parts may be necessary.
 Treatment for a hip fracture usually involves a combination of surgery, rehabilitation, and medication.

 - Internal repair using screws